Nicaragua bars pageant head after Ortega critic wins Miss Universe: media

 The government "blocked Karen Celebertti, owner of the Miss Nicaragua franchise, and her daughter from entering the country," the Costa Rica-based Nicaraguan daily said on its web site.

-It was unclear on what grounds Celebertti, a Nicaraguan national, was excluded.
-The Ortega government has made no comment on the matter.
+It was unclear on what grounds Celebertti, a Nicaraguan national, was barred entry.
+The government has made no comment on the matter.

 Opposition media also reported that Celebertti's Managua home had been searched Friday and her husband, Martin Arguello, briefly detained.